Find or sell your home today!

 Cottage In on E Liberty.
 “Our dining room may be closed, but you can still enjoy your favorite Original Cottage Inn dishes!
 Contactless delivery and curbside pickup are available every day from 3pm-9pm.
 Call us at (734) 663-3379 to place your order!”

 Maynard and Liberty parking structure.
-Very quit.
-320 parking spaces available on Friday afternoon at 4pm.
-It would normally be near capacity at this time.
+Very quiet.
+Three hundred twenty parking spaces are available on Friday at 4 pm.
 324 Maynard St, Ann Arbor, MI 48104

 Pretzel Bell Restaurant.
 Main and Liberty in Downtown Ann Arbor.